smallblue2/Hako/docs/documentation/doc_generation/technical_spec/technical_spec.md

   }
 ```

 Addtionally the file manager has a special mode of operation as a file dialog.
 This is specifically used by the text editor, when opened directly, to allow the user to use the file manager and select a file to be opened.
 This mode is implemeneted by constructing a javascript [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) on the editor which shares its resolve and reject functions with a new instance of the file manager.
 These functions are used to indicate a file selected by the user, or that the dialog was cancelled.
-Note also that this greys the window area and disables input, only bringing the file manager to the foreground (see [Desktop](#Desktop) for more details on the overlay).
+Note also that this greys the window area and disables input, only bringing the file manager to the foreground (see [Desktop](#desktop) for more details on the overlay).

 ### Text Editor

 For the text editor, [CodeMirror](https://codemirror.net/) is used, due to how modular it is.
 You can find the code that integrates it at `src/site/components/Editor.svelte`.
 The integration is mostly enabling the features of CodeMirror that we want: editing keybinds, history, search and syntax highlighting.
 The autosave functionality is implemented by debouncing "change"-like events raised by the editor and saving to the systems filesystem.

-### Terminal
+### Terminal {#terminal}

 The terminal is implemented using the following libraries: [Xterm.js](https://xtermjs.org/), [Xterm-PTY](https://github.com/mame/xterm-pty).
 Xterm.js provides a primitive terminal interface, whereas Xterm-pty provides a [PTY](https://en.wikipedia.org/wiki/Pseudoterminal) layer for Emscripten to use.
 A PTY allows us to have more advanced terminal features, as it handles things like line buffering, the mode of operation of the terminal as well as providing [Termios](https://pubs.opengroup.org/onlinepubs/7908799/xsh/termios.h.html) for Emscripten programs - both of which are typically provided by the operating system, however being in the web means we have to provide these ourselves.
-Effectively we need this to support [Libedit](https://www.thrysoee.dk/editline/) via [Ncurses](https://invisible-island.net/ncurses/) for interactive shell features (see [Runtime](#Runtime-module-runtime) for more details).
+Effectively we need this to support [Libedit](https://www.thrysoee.dk/editline/) via [Ncurses](https://invisible-island.net/ncurses/) for interactive shell features (see [Runtime](#runtime) for more details).

 Note also that the pty provided by Xterm-PTY is also used as a handle to give terminal access to the runtime.
 This allows sub processes to share the same output as the process that created them.
 Essentially the slave side of the PTY is passed at creation of a process, allowing it to read input from the terminal, or produce output on the terminal.
 If you do not pass a PTY slave, the process must be setup to read standard input and write standard output on a pipe.

-One unfortunate downside to using Xterm-pty, apart from the fact that the library is not very heavily tested (see [problems solved](#Problems-Solved) for more details), is that it forces us to compile our runtime with specific Emscripten features like proxying the main thread into a worker via specifically the `PROXY_TO_PTHREAD` flag, i.e. you cant use other mechanisms of running the module in a worker.
+One unfortunate downside to using Xterm-pty, apart from the fact that the library is not very heavily tested (see [Problems Solved](#problems) for more details), is that it forces us to compile our runtime with specific Emscripten features like proxying the main thread into a worker via specifically the `PROXY_TO_PTHREAD` flag, i.e. you cant use other mechanisms of running the module in a worker.

 ### Documentation

 The documentation application of the website is just an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/iframe) which holds generated documentation site using [Ldoc](https://github.com/lunarmodules/ldoc).
 The actual input to this generator is in the runtime module under `src/runtime/docs/api.lua`.
 This Lua file just describes each of the platform API functions as well as their signatures and types.
 While the docs are generated using Ldoc, the format used in the `api.lua` file is a superset which supports more rich features like describing custom types, these are not represented in the generated docs unfortunately.
 However the extra type information does make the experience of developing Lua files using the API better with a LSP.
 Note however that no LSP client or server are shipped with Hako itself.

-### Desktop
+### Desktop {#desktop}

 When refering to the "Desktop", it is in reference to not only the high level component which lays out the top level components of the website (window area, taskbar), but also the miscellaneous interactive features of the website, such as dialog menus, context menus and the input overlay.